-- Fill your car with gasoline since you don’t know where you’ll have to go.
-Your car can also be a good place to get warm, as long as you keep it well ventilated and don’t go to sleep while it is running.
+- Fill your car with gasoline.
+Your car can also be a good place to get warm or charge your cell phone.
+Just make sure you keep it well ventilated and don’t fall asleep while it is running.

 - Be prepared to cook outside.
 You can use charcoal or propane grills or even a camping cook stove if the power goes out.
-However, never bring grills inside!
+Never bring grills inside.